 Your electronic manufacturing services provider should already have in place an established infrastructure and well-rehearsed operation.
 Why spend years attempting your own?

-A PCB assembly expert will already understand the inventory management factors that affect cost efficiency, such as:
+A PCB fabrication expert will already understand the inventory management factors that affect cost efficiency, such as:

 - Short part life cycles